Williamsville Christian Church

 dedicated, community-minded group and are credited with having founded the first secondary school in the area, the Williamsville Classical Institute.

 In 1976, following a decline in congregation, the building was turned over to the Village of Williamsville for community use and for preservation.

+The Meeting house is sometimes used as a community theater, and has an annual season, usually consisting of a couple plays and a musical.